SparkleMalone/DataBasics/README.md

 ```

-It's possible, even though rarely useful, for a function to have no parameters:
+It's possible, for a function to have no parameters:

 ```{r}